kerryguard/mommafinds/_posts/2019-02-04-newborn-essentials-kate-list.md

 ### THE GOOD

-+ [4moms spout cover](https://amzn.to/2BpuVPJ) - Recent Update: we are still using this with Locke at 3!
++ [4moms spout cover](https://amzn.to/2BpuVPJ) - Recent Update: we are still using this with baby at 3!
 + We had this [bathtub](https://amzn.to/2UF4Jb4) (a shower gift) that worked great!
 + Pick a hooded towel of your choice - I love the [lobster one we got](https://amzn.to/2WPs2ke).
 + Get some really soft, thin [washcloths](https://amzn.to/2DXgKDd) - you'll use them for baby's face and hands and neck folds (where lint gets trapped!)